-If you think your loved one might have a urinary tract infection, see your doctor right away to avoid further complications.
+If you think your loved one might have a urinary tract infection, see a doctor right away to avoid further complications.
 An urgent care clinic is a viable alternative if you cannot get an appointment with your loved one’s primary care physician soon enough.
 Urinalysis and/or a urine culture are typically required to diagnose a UTI, determine what kind of bacteria are present in the urine and select the most appropriate antibiotic for treatment.
-If caught early on, a simple course of antibiotics typically clears the infection in no time.
+If caught early on, a course of antibiotics typically clears the infection in no time.